Growing up with every ‘ism’

 If the boys see programmes with men dominating and succeeding while women adore and giggle we talk about it.
 It does not just pass with a snigger or gasp.
 Afterwards the programmes are deleted.

-We avoid books on Princesses and Princes preferring to target stories where both genders and all races are able to discover, show talents, laugh and have impact on the world.
+We avoid books on traditional Princesses and Princes preferring to target stories where both genders, classes and all races are able to discover, show talents, laugh and have impact on the world.

 Choosing inclusive books